Claudia Hollingsworth

 Claudia Hollingsworth (born 12 April 2005) is an Australian athlete.
 In 2022, she became the Oceanic champion in the 1500 metres at 17 years old.
+In 2024, she became Australian champion and national under-20 record holder over 800 metres.
+At Paris 2024, she made her Olympic debut in the women’s 800m.

+Early life

-Hollingsworth is a student at Mentone Grammar and was a keen Australian rules football player, playing for the East Brighton Vampires and the Sandringham Dragons, and considered a future application to the AFL Women's draft process before deciding to focus on track and field athletics.
+Hollingsworth was a student at Mentone Grammar and was a keen Australian rules football player, playing for the East Brighton Vampires and the Sandringham Dragons, and considered a future application to the AFL Women's draft process before deciding to focus on track and field athletics.
 Hollingsworth is coached by four-time Olympian and former world 5000m bronze medallist Craig Mottram.

+Career

-Hollingsworth was selected for the Australian team to compete in the 2021 World U20 Championships, but ultimately the team didn’t travel to Nairobi for the Championships due to the COVID-19 pandemic.
-Hollingsworth was competing with Olympic standard athletes before she was sixteen years old.
-In March 2021, Hollingsworth aged 15 ran the fastest ever time world wide for an U18 athlete in a 1000 metres race.
+Hollingsworth was selected for the Australian team to compete in the 2021 World U20 Championships, but ultimately the team didn't travel to Nairobi for the Championships due to the COVID-19 pandemic.
+She was competing with Olympic standard athletes before she was sixteen years old.
+In March 2021, Hollingsworth aged 15 ran the fastest-ever time worldwide for an U18 athlete in the 1000 metres.